SiegeEngineers/Border/README.md

 ### Is there a Forest Nothing Build Order included?
 1
 ### Can I help with the app?
+Try out the app, and test the default Build Orders.
+Want to do some programming?
 Sure, fork & play around with the code for a bit, then check out the [issues](https://github.com/abductedPlatypus/Border/issues).

 ### How do I compile the code?
 Fork the code, then open it in Visual Studio with the latest C# and Windows Presentation Foundation (WPF) installed.